 In order to achieve the recommendations above, Abdelfattah says that there must be more research into these populations, their movement, and labor trends.

-Audrey Lodes is a photographer and researcher-reporter at the Cairo Review of Global Affairs.
-Find her on Twitter at @audlodes.
+Audrey Lodes is an assistant editor and photographer at the Cairo Review of Global Affairs.
+Find her on Twitter at @audreylodes.

 Subscribe to Our Newsletter